aryan-programmer/pcb_fault_detection_ui/README.md

 It's built to assist in quality control and inspection by identifying issues in both copper tracks and soldered components.

+See [the report](./InternshipReport.pdf) for a comprehensive project report.

 ## Key Features

 - Intuitive Flutter GUI